TERMS AND CONDITIONS

 8.2 Customer will reimburse Commenco for all property taxes, sales and use taxes, excise taxes, and other taxes or assessments that are levied as a result of Services rendered under this Agreement (except income, profit, and franchise taxes of Commenco) by any governmental entity.
 The Customer will pay all invoices as received from Commenco.
 At the time of execution of this Agreement, the Customer will provide all necessary reference information to include on invoices for payment in accordance with this Agreement.

-8.3 Pricing provided in the Statement of Work includes all services and/or materials to be provided by Commenco.
-Any additional materials or services required for execution of this quotation, outside the original specification, may result in additional charges and will be quoted.
-Sales taxes, shipping
+8.3 Pricing.
+Pricing provided in the Statement of Work includes all services and/or materials to be provided by Commenco.
+Any additional materials or services required, outside the original specification in the Statement of Work, may result in additional charges and will be quoted as a Change Order or a new Statement of Work.
+Sales taxes, shipping charges, additional or excessive travel are not included and will be added as applicable.

 8.4 Change Order Process.
-In the event of a material change to an existing Statement of Work which necessitates a pricing and/or Services adjustment, Commenco will submit a written Change Order for signed approval.
+In the event of a material change to an existing Statement of Work which necessitates a pricing and/or Services adjustment, Commenco will submit a written change order for signed approval (a “Change Order”).
 Commenco shall not invoice for extra charges (beyond those included in the Statement of Work) until authorized by a mutually agreed upon Change Order.
-Customer shall authorize Change Orders in a timely manner to ensure Statement of Work schedules are adhered to.
+Customer shall authorize Change Orders in a timely manner to ensure Statement of Work schedules are not materially altered.

 8.5 Payment Terms.
 Unless otherwise agreed in a Statement of Work or as otherwise provided for in this Agreement, invoices are due payable in full within 30 days of the date of invoice.